beneopp/pyPPI/README.md

 ```

 # Usage
-You can either use the scripts directly or use master script setupPpiDb to run most of them on a list of proteins.

 For basic usage:
 1. Create a text file with list of proteins and the interacting chains, for example:
   ```